astronomer/docs/learn/rerunning-dags.md

 ## Manually rerun tasks or DAGs

-[Rerunning tasks](https://airflow.apache.org/docs/apache-airflow/stable/dag-run.html#re-run-tasks) or full DAGs in Airflow is a common workflow.
+[Rerunning tasks](https://airflow.apache.org/docs/apache-airflow/stable/dag-run.html#re-run-tasks) or full DAGs in Apache Airflow® is a common workflow.

 To rerun a task in Airflow you clear the task status to update the `max_tries` and current task instance state values in the metastore.
 After the task reruns, the `max_tries` value updates to `0`, and the current task instance state updates to `None`.